 Things to do in Brixton at Night

 Still in Brixton when the sun goes down?
-Do I have some great choices for you.
+Do we have some great choices for you.

 Drinks and Dinner at Pop Brixton

-Now I’ve given you the heads up, I’ll go into more detail.
-Pop Brixton is hard to explain succinctly – it’s a part social project / street food market / gathering of super cool people.
+Now we’ve given you the heads up, let us explain: Pop Brixton is hard to explain succinctly – it’s a part social project/street food market/gathering of super cool people.